gitter-badger/data-pipeline-education/README.md

 **Data Source and Ingestion**

-1. [Start with your raw streaming data from a device in CSV or JSON formats]
+1.  *Azure Web Jobs* - scrapes data from a streaming data source and shuttled to the Event Hub.
-1.  *Azure Event Hub* - receives the data from a raw data input stream
+1.  *Azure Event Hub* - receives the raw data from the Web Job

 **Data Preparation and Analysis**

 2.  *Azure Stream Analytics* - provides near real-time analytics and publishes results to Power BI dashboard, as well as, shuttles raw data to Azure Storage for archiving
 3. *Azure Storage* - stores the archived, raw streaming data for future processing
-3.  *HD Insights* - provides a method for custom data aggregation by running Hive scripts on raw events archived by Azure Stream Analytics service
 4. *Azure Data Factory* - orchestrates data flow, running Hive scripts, calling out to the Azure Machine Learning service, and management of Azure SQL Database service
 5. *Azure Machine Learning* - returns predictions (here, future power consumption forecasts) based on inputs received